 In response to COVID-19 we are implementing changes to the way the State Commission Assessment Panel (SCAP) meetings will be conducted for the foreseeable future.
 It is essential that anyone displaying any form of illness or feeling unwell does not attend these meeting.
-Please take the time to review the amended SCAP Meeting Protocols which will take effect from 26 March 2020.
+Please take the time to review the amended SCAP Meeting Protocols below.

 Regular meetings of the State Commission Assessment Panel (SCAP) will be held on the second and fourth Wednesday of each month.
 Alterations to the scheduled meeting arrangements may occur from time to time according to work load.
 A current schedule is available on the Meetings and Agendas page.

 Agenda items (excluding legal opinion and commercially confidential information, and papers relating to Crown Development or mining proposals) are made available to the public, including applicants and representors, from the Friday preceding the scheduled meeting at the Agendas & Minutes section of this website and at Level 5, 50 Flinders Street, Adelaide.

 Minutes of the SCAP meetings are published on this website within one business day of the meeting.

 - Attendees, up to the room maximum, shall be prioritised by the Presiding Member to include:

 - SCAP members may attend in person

 - The applicant, with attendance in person limited to four people (others may join remotely).

 - Any representors, with attendance in person limited to two people per representation (others may join remotely).

 - staff attendance will be minimised to relevant staff only (e.g the Agenda Item author and SCAP coordinator)